Open-Source-Hardware-Initiative/AES/README.md

 R. L. Swann and J. E. Stine, "A Reconfigurable Architecture for Improvement and Optimization of Advanced Encryption Standard Hardware, " 55th Annual Asilomar Conference on Signals, Systems, and Computers, 2021 (in press).

+and

+R. Swann and J. E. Stine, "Evaluation of a Modular Approach to AES Hardware Architecture and Optimization" Submitted to Journal of Signal Processing Systems, 2022.

 ## Referenced Projects
 https://github.com/secworks/aes